 People living with dementia can experience many difficulties, including confusion, disorientation and difficulties with language.
 Sonas sessions follow a clear structure and are repeated over time.
 This supports familiarity, a sense of safety and communication.
-The sessions are carried out by trained Sonas Licensed Practitioners (SLP).
+The sessions are carried out by trained Sonas Programme Licensed Practitioners (SPLP).

 The aim of the Sonas Group Session is to tap into the person with dementia’s many retained skills, abilities and memories.
 The Sonas Group Session uses music, sensory stimulation and memory-focused exercises to offset the problems that a person with dementia can have with thinking, language and social interaction.